tamylaa/clodo-framework/README.md

 ## 🎉 **Recent Major Enhancement: Customer Configuration Management**

-The Lego Framework has successfully incorporated **enterprise-grade customer configuration management** capabilities, transforming it from a single-service framework into a **multi-customer, multi-environment enterprise platform**.
+The Clodo Framework has successfully incorporated **enterprise-grade customer configuration management** capabilities, transforming it from a single-service framework into a **multi-customer, multi-environment enterprise platform**.

 ### ✅ **Successfully Incorporated Features**